 Next, click on Photos in the Actions on the left sidebar.
 Similarly, drag the Scale Images option to the same area where you dragged Get Specified / Selected Finder Items.
 This is the action that will help us resize images on Mac.

 You will get a popup message warning you about modifying original images.
-You can click on Add button to make a backup copy of your images before Automator Quick Actions Resize your images.
-But if you don’t want to backup your images, simply click on the Don’t Add button.
+You can click on the Add button to make a backup copy of your images before Automator Quick Actions Resize your images.
+But if you don’t want to back up your images, simply click on the Don’t Add button.